openvstorage/ovs-documentation/Administration/usingthegui/storagerouters.md

 #### Storage Router Actions

 ##### Edit Storage Router properties
-Click the edit button to update the Failure Domain and Backup Failure Domain.
-Open vStorage will always run a slave MetaDataServer in the same Failure Domain as configured for the Storage Router.
-In case a Backup Failure Domain is configured, an additional slave MetaDataServer will be configured in the backup Failure Domain.
+Click the edit button to update the Domain and Failure Domain.
+Open vStorage will always run a slave MetaDataServer in the same Domain as configured for the Storage Router.
+In case a Failure Domain is configured, an additional slave MetaDataServer will be configured in the Failure Domain.

 ##### Refresh the Storage Router properties
 The refresh button will refresh the Storage Router properties.